asterisk/cyber_mega_phone_2k/README.md

 allowed your browser access, you should now see one or more video elements displayed.
 'Hangup' or 'Disconnect' to end.

+### Recommendations

+If you experience audio issues, it may be a good idea to turn on the jitterbuffer.
+This can cause the audio to be slightly delayed, but will also eliminate problems such as bursty audio packets causing disruptions.
+You can enable this option in confbridge.conf for a user, or you can do it through the dialplan before placing the user in the conference by using the JITTERBUFFER dialplan function for a more fine tuned experience.

 ### License

 Cyber Mega Phone 2K is released under the [MIT License](LICENSE) Copyright (C) 2017 Digium, Inc.